AzureSkyye/discount-variety-app/README.md

 # discount-variety-app
 CSE3101 Semester Project

-Contains the code for the project
+Contains the code for the project, donwnload, and/or clone the repo to your local machine

 # Do no update the main branch
 I will create a second branch for updates, for now save everything to your local machines.